Fayzullah was a renowned artist of the royal Mughal atelier in the late 18th century, during the reign of Alamgir II. Two of his masterpieces,...

 I’m sure you’re well acquainted with European royal portraiture.
 But have you ever seen portraits of rulers from beyond Europe?
 We want to show you stunning examples from Qajar Dynasty in Persia, contemporary Iran.
-Time for Qajar portraits by Mihr ‘Ali depicting Fath Ali Shah, a prominent Persian ruler and an art patron.
+Time for Qajar portraits by Mihr ‘Ali depicting Fath Ali Shah, a prominent Persian ruler, and an art patron.

 Mihr ‘Ali was one of the major Persian court painters from the beginning of Fath ‘Ali Shah’s reign.
-He was a brilliant painter.
-For example, in the portrait below a rectangular cartouche is a poem which claims that Allah himself depicted the monarch (although the painting also bears the date and signature of Mihr Ali).
+He was a brilliant artist.
+For example, in the portrait below a rectangular cartouche is a poem that claims that Allah himself depicted the monarch (although the painting also bears the date and signature of Mihr Ali).
 Meanwhile in the portrait above the shah is smoking a water pipe and the boy is most probably his grandson.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!